TI-Created Resources

 Blazing Trails in Prehospital Care through Targeted Issues Grants: The Center for Rural Emergency Services and Trauma (CREST) Network for EMS Providers and Pediatric Evidence-Based Guidelines Assessment of EMS System Utilization in States (PEGASUS)

-This webinar will feature two of these Targeted Issues projects from the 2013 grant cycle.
+This webinar featured two of the Targeted Issues projects from the 2013 grant cycle.
 The first project, Innovating and Improving Prehospital Pediatric Care in Rural New Hampshire and Vermont: The Center for Rural Emergency Services and Trauma (CREST) Network for EMS Providers, studied knowledge and competency of EMS providers in rural settings through the implementation of a rural EMS training network.
 The second project, Pediatric Evidence-Based Guidelines Assessment of EMS System Utilization in States (PEGASUS), improved the evidence-base for pediatric prehospital care utilizing the National Prehospital Evidence-Based Guideline (EBG) Model Process.

 A Community Paramedicine Approach to Pediatric Asthma Care and Compassionate Options for Pediatric EMS